anttiluode/ClockfieldRibbons/README.md

 ## Abstract

 Bilson-Thompson's Helon Model (2006) demonstrated that the entire first-generation fermion and boson spectrum of the Standard Model can be read off from elements of the braid group B₃ acting on ribbons that carry ±π twists.
 The model was explicitly described as incomplete: it lacked a dynamical substrate — a physical field from which the braids and twists could emerge.
 The Clockfield, a nonlinear scalar field theory where local proper time is governed by Γ = 1/(1+τβ)², provides exactly that substrate.
 In this paper we show that the Clockfield's topological defects (frozen Γ-shells) map directly onto Bilson-Thompson's helons, that the ±π twist corresponds to the U(1) winding number of the Clockfield phase, that braiding corresponds to the 4D helical structure of composite defects, and that the mass of each lepton generation is set by the number of braid crossings multiplied by the energy cost of one Clockfield phase crossing.
-We derive a simple formula for the lepton mass hierarchy, identify what remains unproved, and propose the three immediate calculations that would confirm or falsify the picture.
+We derive a simple formula for the lepton mass hierarchy, identify what remains unproved.
+We successfully execute the algebraic braid word enumeration—deriving the tau mass to within 8% of its experimental value using pure topology—and outline the computational physics challenges that remain for 3D lattice simulations.

 ---